swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 `TaskLocal.withValue()`.
 For that reason, it prevents using that common Swift concurrency technique and reduces the potential for test parallelization.

-### Add `execute(...)` directly to the `Trait` protocol
+### Add `provideScope(...)` directly to the `Trait` protocol

-The proposed `execute(...)` method could be added as a requirement of the `Trait` protocol instead of being part of a separate `TestExecuting` protocol, and it could have a default implementation which directly invokes the passed-in closure.
+The proposed `provideScope(...)` method could be added as a requirement of the `Trait` protocol instead of being part of a separate `TestScoping` protocol, and it could have a default implementation which directly invokes the passed-in closure.
 But this approach would suffer from the lengthy backtrace problem described above.